 Noticing a theme in this blog?
 For good reason, the response to the need for systemic change has been a call for partnerships amongst key players across ecosystems.

-Led by initiatives like the UN Global Compact and the Partnerships Platform, the move from "send aid" to "let's empower each other" has led to huge impact returns (with the potential to be enduring impacts).
+Led by initiatives like the UN Global Compact and the Partnerships Platform, the move from "send aid" to "let's empower each other" has led to huge social impact returns (with the potential to be enduring impacts).

 A Funding Revolution